arvidn/libtorrent/docs/manual.rst

 ``max_allowed_in_request_queue`` is the number of outstanding block requests a peer is allowed to queue up in the client.
-If a peer sends more requests than this (before the first one has been sent) the last request will be dropped.
+If a peer sends more requests than this (before the first one has been handled) the last request will be dropped.
 The higher this is, the faster upload speeds the client can get to a single peer.